 If you’re looking for what’s new, head over to our Hit List - a guide to recently-opened spots that are worth your time.

-Kind of like your coworker whose hair looks perfect every day, or The New England Patriots, Zahav is the restaurant that every other place in town is a little jealous of.
-And for good reason - their food is delicious and it’s the only place in Philly where people will willingly wait two months for a reservation.
+Kind of like your coworker whose hair looks perfect every day, Zahav is the restaurant that every other place in town is a little jealous of.
+And for good reason - their food is delicious and it’s the only spot in Philly where people will willingly wait two months for a reservation.
 The Israeli menu is focused on small plates, and you should go with as many people as possible to split the maximum number of dishes.
-It’s also relatively affordable with nothing on the menu costing more than $16.
+It’s also relatively affordable with the $72 five-course tasting menu being the best way to go.
 If you’re planning on eating here, either make a reservation way ahead of time or be prepared to try for a bar seat right when they open at 5:00 PM.